ConduitIO/conduit/docs/connectors.md

 Learn more about how you can install [standalone connectors to Conduit here](https://conduit.io/docs/connectors/installing).

-### Support Types

-- `Conduit` - These are connectors that are built by the Conduit.
-Any issues or problems filed on those repos will be responded to by the Conduit team.
-- `Community` - A community connector is one where a developer created a connector and they're the ones supporting it not the Conduit team.
-- `Legacy` - Some connectors are built using non-preferred methods.
-For example, Kafka Connect connectors can be used on Conduit.
-This is considered a stop gap measure until `conduit` or `community` connectors are built.

-At this time, Conduit does not have any commercially supported connectors.

 ### Source & Destination

 Source means the connector has the ability to get data from an upstream data store.
 Destination means the connector can